jpmorganchase/modular/docs/commands/test.md

 ### Modular-specific options

-`--ancestors`: Test the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their ancestors (i.e. the packages that have a direct or indirect dependency on them).
+`--ancestors`: Take the packages specified by the user via arguments or options and add their ancestors (i.e. the packages that have a direct or indirect dependency on them) to the test list.

-`--descendants`: Test the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally test all their descendants (i.e. the packages they directly or indirectly depend on).
+`--descendants`: Take the packages specified by the user via arguments or options and add their descendants (i.e. the packages they directly or indirectly depend on) to the test list.

-`--changed`: Test only packages whose workspaces contain the files that have changed.
-Files that have changed are calculated comparing the current state of the repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default git branch.
+`--changed`: Take the packages specified by the user via arguments or options and add all the packages whose workspaces contain files that have changed, calculated comparing the current state of the git repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default branch.

 `--debug`: Add the `--inspect-brk` option to the Node.js process executing Jest to allow a debugger to be attached to the running process.
 For more information,